jrebillat/Xtend/Xtend/README.md

 The process to get one instance of all the derived classes from the base class or interface is quite the same.
 The big difference is that you may need to add parameters to the *new* call to create the instances.
 Thus the call is `List<MyClass> myInstanceList = XManager.loadAbstractExtensions(MyClass.class, boolean forceReload, Object... arguments);`.
 The mechanism will search for the classes (refreshing the cache if required) and try to instantiate an instance of each one using the given arguments.
 Note that the arguments are the same for all creation calls.

 The call to get the instance of a single derived class (generating an Exception if more than one is found) is `MyClass myInstance = XManager.loadAbstractExtension(MyClass.class, boolean forceReload, Object... arguments);`.
 The mechanism will search for the class (refreshing the cache if required) and try to instantiate an instance of it using the given arguments.

+Extensions and internationalization are closely linked : XMessages is automatically called by XManager to load an associated bundle each time it loads a new extension.
+You may simply put properties files along with your extensions and do not bother with it in the code.

 ### Container extensions
 TBW